-On June 1, 2012, the 10-year Treasury rate fell to its lowest point since the early 1800s.
-It hit an intra-day low of 1.442 percent.
+On June 1, 2012, the 10-year Treasury rate fell to its lowest point in years.
+It hit an intra-day low of 1.47%.
 Investors worried about the eurozone debt crisis and a poor jobs report.
-On July 25, 2012, it closed at 1.43, the lowest point in 200 years.
+On July 25, 2012, it closed at 1.43%.
+This was the lowest point in 200 years.

-On July 1, 2016, it beat that record.
-The yield hit an intra-day low of 1.385 percent.
-On July 13, it closed at 1.32 percent, setting a new low.
-Investors were concerned about Great Britain's vote to leave the European Union.
+On July 5, 2016, it beat that record set in 2012 and closed at 1.37%.
+Investors were concerned about the United Kingdom's vote to leave the European Union.

 The 10-Year Note and the Treasury Yield Curve

 You can learn a lot about where the economy is in the business cycle by looking at the Treasury yield curve.
 The curve is a comparison of yields on everything from the one-month Treasury bill to the 30-year Treasury bond.
-The 10-year note is somewhere in the middle, so it gives an indication of how much return investors need to tie up their money for ten years.
+The 10-year note is somewhere in the middle.
+It indicates how much return investors need to tie up their money for 10 years.
 If they think the economy will do better in the next decade, they will require a higher yield to keep their money socked away.
 When there is a lot of uncertainty, they don't need much return to keep their money safe.

 Usually, investors don't need much return to keep their money tied up for only short periods of time, and they need a lot more to keep it tied up for longer.
 For example, on Dec.
 30, 2021, the yield curve was: